patelheer2910/LiveWebLaneDetect/README.md

   We have uploaded the dataset and written down the corresponding locations in the final notebook.

 ### 3. Run the notebook
-  Our project code is in the notebook traffic_density.ipynb.
+  Our project code is in the notebook code/traffic_density.ipynb.
 Go to the notebook and run all cells.
 The output will be stored in the dir -> runs/detect/train.

 ## Instructions to test our model
 Start with cloning the repository, then follow the following steps: